letoram/arcan/src/tools/README.md

 This is a simple skeleton that can be used for interfacing with custom LED controllers.
 See its README.md for how it connects to arcan.

-## LTUI
-This is a patched version of the Lua interactive CLI that loads in the shmif-tui (text-user interfaces )

 ## VRbridge
 This tools aggregates samples from VR related SDKs and binds into a single avatar in a way that integrates with the core engine VR path.